This is a complete guide to lunges vs. squats.

 Progression: You can progress this exercise with a resistance band between your legs, a kettlebell in your hand, or by performing the dumbbell goblet adductor lunge, which is demonstrated here.

 Variation 3.
 Explosive Sprinters Lunge

-The explosive sprinters lunge is an advanced exercise which challenges the mobility and stability of your whole body.
+The explosive sprinters lunge is an advanced exercise that challenges the mobility and stability of your entire body.

 This exercise should be used to improve your force output so that you can perform explosive unilateral movements at a high velocity.